-The FC Function of each Unit must obtain an independent review of the quality and effectiveness of its FC procedures, systems and controls at least once each calendar year (CBB AML Agreed Upon Procedures).
-This review must be made by the Bank's external auditor or a consultancy firm approved by the CBB.
+The FC Function of each Unit must obtain an independent review of the quality and effectiveness of its FC procedures, systems and controls at least once each calendar year (Central Bank of Bahrain AML Agreed Upon Procedures).
+This review must be made by the Bank's external auditor or a consultancy firm approved by the Central Bank of Bahrain.
 The report is provided to Group MLRO and Senior Management.
-The findings are reviewed and any remediating actions required are tracked until resolution at the local CCFC and local/Group Board Compliance / Audit Committees), as applicable.
+The findings are reviewed and any remediating actions required are tracked until resolution at the local CCFC and local/Group Board Audit Committee(s), as applicable.